 Due to the warm and humid weather of the south, it’s the perfect place for growing Vitis rotundifolia.
 The moist heat in Florida, Georgia, Mississippi, and the Carolinas encourages their growth, making them a great setting to the vineyards.

-Nonetheless, you will be able to find these grapes as far west as Oklahoma and Texas or as far north as Delaware.
+Nonetheless, you will be able to find these grapes as far west as Oklahoma and Texas (see also best wine in Texas) or as far north as Delaware.
 The heat makes the grape varietal flourish.
 Likewise, unlike the majority of other varieties of grapes used by vintners in making wine, chilling them requires very minimal time.

 The unique Vitis rotundifolia grape also functions as a superfood.
 Thanks to its thick skin, antioxidants content, high ellagic acids, and a lot of other polyphenols, it has the ability to renew your cells and provide you with energy.
 Moreover, its thick skin protects the grape and also acts as a storehouse for all the elements beneficial to your health.